 Over the last 15 years, he's appeared in The Contender (his fourth Oscar nom), Sea Biscuit, Iron Man, The Men Who Stare at Goats and Crazy Heart, for which he won the Academy Award on his fifth try (and also the Golden Globe).
-His latest films are Tron Legacy, the Coen Brothers' remake of True Grit (his portrayal of Rooster Cogburn earned him another Oscar nom) and R.I.P.D.
+His latest films are Tron Legacy, the Coen Brothers' remake of True Grit (his portrayal of Rooster Cogburn earned him another Oscar nom), R.I.P.D., Hell or High Water, and Bad Times at th El Royale.
 In 2011, PBS paid tribute with the special, Jeff Bridges: The Dude Abides.

 Bridges smokes marijuana sporadically.
 "Usually around Christmastime," he notes, "when the harvest comes in, and somebody will say, 'Hey!
 Look what I've got!'"

 On October 19, Bridges was diagnosed with lymphoma, which is a form of cancer.

 Bridges and Susan Getson married in 1977.
 They have three daughters and one granddaughter, and live in Montecito, California.